MicrosoftDocs/windows-itpro-docs/education/windows/use-set-up-school-pcs-app.md

     ![Sign in](images/sign-in-prov.png)

 That's it!
-The computer is now ready for students.
+Sign out and the computer is now ready for students.

 ## Learn more